michelemadonna/pwnagotchi/README.md

     sudo systemctl restart pwnagotchi
     ```
 ### IPDISPLAY PLUGIN
-The [IPDisplay plugin](https://github.com/NeonLightning/pwny) displays the current IP address of the pwnagotchi on the e-ink display.
+The [IPDisplay plugin](https://github.com/NeonLightning/pwny) displays the current IP address of the pwnagotchi on the pwnagotchi screen.
 This is particularly useful when using Bluetooth tethering, as it allows you to easily see the IP address assigned by your smartphone.
 1. Install the IPDisplay plugin:
     ```bash
     sudo pwnagotchi plugins install IPDisplay